 Key Stage 4

-In Key Stage 4 the boys are placed in 5 sets by ability and are prepared for the AQA Higher/foundation level Mathematics examination (8300), this has grades 9-1 available.
-There are three papers sat at the end of the course, each 1 hour 45 minutes long one without calculators, and two with calculators.
-Homework is set once a week to provide valuable practice and reinforcement of work.
+In Key Stage 4 the boys are placed in 5 sets by ability and are prepared for the AQA Higher/Foundation level Mathematics examination (8300).
+This has grades 9-1 available.
+There are three papers sat at the end of the course, each 1 hour 30 minutes long, one without calculators, and two with calculators.
+Homework is set once a week to provide valuable practise and reinforcement of work.

 The work covered in Key Stage 4 matches exactly with the GCSE syllabus.
-The schemes of work vary between the sets with the higher groups covering work to a greater depth, the precise order in which topics are tackled will also vary.
-The general areas covered are as follows: Number; fractions and percentages; ratio and proportion; shape; Algebra; Pythagoras and trigonometry; constructions; powers, standard form and surds; statistics; real-life graphs; similarity; linear graphs and equations; probability; dimensional analysis, variation; limits of accuracy; inequalities and regions; vectors; transformation of graphs; proof.
+The schemes of work vary between the sets with the higher groups covering some topics to a greater depth.
+The precise order in which topics are tackled may vary.
+The general areas covered are as follows: number; fractions and percentages; ratio and proportion; shape; algebra; Pythagoras and trigonometry; constructions; powers, standard form and surds; statistics; real-life graphs; similarity; linear graphs and equations; probability; dimensional analysis, variation; limits of accuracy; inequalities and regions; vectors; transformation of graphs; proof.

 Key Stage 5

 In the Sixth form (Key Stage 5) year 13 pupils, both boys and girls, who choose to study the subject at Carre's are currently preparing for the Edexcel following A-level exams:

 Mathematics qualifications are vital at GCSE level, and at A-Level represent an enormously valuable unit of currency for University courses in virtually all scientific, technological and financial areas.
 Increasingly students mix mathematics with a wide range of both arts and science subjects and can often gain great satisfaction from studying the order and logic that mathematics brings to a wider understanding of the world around us.